-The Compensation Committee believes that given the heavily-weighted pay-for-performance structure of our executive compensation program, realizable pay is an important measure to review in analyzing the alignment between our compensation and our business/stock price performance.
-Compensation that is actually realizable by our CEO helps our Board of Directors and investors understand the sensitivity of our compensation to our actual financial and stock performance.
+The Compensation Committee believes that given the heavily-weighted pay-for-performance structure of our executive compensation program, realizable pay is an important measure to review in analyzing the alignment between our executive compensation program and our business/stock price performance.
+Compensation that is actually realizable by our CEO helps our Board of Directors and investors understand the sensitivity of our compensation program to our actual financial and stock performance and illustrates the alignment of our compensation program with shareholder interests.

-The chart below shows our indexed total stockholder return (TSR) over the past three years, with both the total reported compensation of our CEO (Mr. Sherman for 2020, 2019 and our former CEO, M. Michelle Berrey, M.D., M.P.H., for 2018) as well as the CEO's "realizable" pay, which reflects base salary and annual performance-bonus earned and values equity awards using their intrinsic value as of the end of each fiscal year (whether or not vested and exercisable).
+The chart below shows our indexed total stockholder return ("TSR") over the past three years, with both the total reported compensation of our CEO (Mr. Sherman for 2021, 2020, and 2019) as well as the CEO's "realizable" pay, which reflects base salary and annual performance-bonus earned and values equity awards using their intrinsic value as of the end of each fiscal year (whether or not vested and exercisable).
 Intrinsic value is the number of shares subject to an outstanding equity award, multiplied by the stock price at the end of the year and, in the case of stock options, reduced by the exercise price required to purchase such shares.
 Intrinsic value differs from the value reported in the Summary Compensation Table, in that intrinsic value represents the value that could be received by the award recipient, whereas the value as required to be reported in the Summary Compensation Table represents the grant date fair value for accounting purposes, regardless of subsequent events affecting the share price.
 Indexed TSR is the return associated with a hypothetical \$100 investment in our stock at the beginning of the relevant period.